-

 An average credit score of home buyers

-The average credit score of home buyers in the United States is 678.
-This is not too bad, but it can be better with help.
-We follow up on this report by considering what can be done to improve individual credit scores and how technology tools alongside human skill sets are needed for that to happen.
+Home purchasers in the United States have a mean credit score of 678.
+Though it's not too awful, with improvement this may be better.
+We follow up on this research evaluating what can be done to raise personal credit ratings and how technological tools along with human skill sets are required for that to happen.

 Rank